Piggy and I have a general policy against giving childrearing advice.

 Oh, are you blinded?
 Is the sun glinting off of my sword-lesbian sword too much for you?
 Well, you get no reprieve, because Piggy’s analogous beloved sport was fencing.
 And I can damn well tell you she was in it for the rush of power, too.
 Hide your girlfriends, weaklings!
-The Bitches are armed; we are dangerous; we read too many young adult fantasy novels; we have glutes sculpted of Valerian steel.
+The Bitches are armed and dangerous; we read too many young adult fantasy novels and we have glutes sculpted of Valerian steel.

 I really believe that the right activity can imbue you with positive qualities, help you mature faster, and build lifelong skills that aren’t always immediately, obviously valuable, but come the fuck in handy later.

 Not worth it: Activities that made me feel like I wasn’t good enough as I was

 Building character is a double-edged sword.
 Doing an activity you don’t like can still teach you solid life lessons.
 (That terrifying basketball coach didn’t imbue me with speed, agility, or teamwork—but he sure as fuck taught me what kind of person I didn’t want to be around!)

 But it’s funny looking back at this list.
 My parents knew I was intellectually gifted.
 But most of the things they wanted me to try were sports and team activities.
 I think they were aiming to open me up to new things?
 But it definitely made me think that my most sterling qualities were the “wrong” qualities.

 I did theatre stuff for a long time, and would’ve sworn that I loved it.
 But actually, looking back, what I loved was being surrounded by people with a creative, intellectual bent.
 I hated the way my soccer coaches and golf instructors looked at me, perplexed and exasperated by my disinterest and lack of progress.
 I thirsted for the validation of being around people who also weren’t good at soccer and didn’t give a shit about golf.